ShubhamPandeyy/CAQH-work-history-verify/README.md

 ---

-## 🛣️ Potential Future Roadmap

-*   **AI-Powered Resume Tailoring**: Integrate Genkit to analyze work history and suggest resume enhancements based on job descriptions.
-*   **Data Export/Import**: Allow users to export their timeline data (e.g., to JSON or CSV) and import it later.
-*   **Enhanced Reporting**: Generate printable summaries or reports of the work/gap history.
-*   **Cloud Synchronization**: Option to save timeline data to a secure cloud backend.

----

 ## 📜 License

 This project is for demonstration and portfolio purposes.
 Please refer to the project owner for licensing information if applicable.